RagnarB83/ash-documentation/docs/basics.rst

 ############################

 Some ASH functionality (primarily the molecular crystal QM/MM code) requires a working Python-Julia interface as some of the Python routines are too slow.
-ASH can use both `PythonCall <https://cjdoris.github.io/PythonCall.jl/stable/pycall/>`_ and `PyJulia <https://pyjulia.readthedocs.io/en/latest/>`_
+ASH uses `PythonCall <https://cjdoris.github.io/PythonCall.jl/stable/pycall/>`_ for this.
-The PythonCall/juliacall library is recommended.

 #####################
 ASH settings